 4. Can I work part-time or full-time elsewhere?
 Is it manageable?

 Full-time students should not work more than part-time outside school due to time constraints.
 Full-time students are expected to devote min.
 20 hours per week, otherwise study conditions are difficult to meet.
 We recommend that they pursue their doctoral studies to the fullest.
-The University of Economics Prague offers a number of possibilities to improve financial situation of the students, for example by enabling them to engage in internal grant-funded projects and subsequently through rewards for excellent publishing activities.
-Full-time students must live in Prague or its environs during their studies, it is not possible to commute only once in a while.
+The Prague University of Economics and Business offers a number of possibilities to improve financial situation of the students, for example by enabling them to engage in internal grant-funded projects and subsequently through rewards for excellent publishing activities.
+Full-time students must live in Prague or its vicinity during their studies, it is not possible to commute only once in a while.

 External students usually do not teach and the workload at the department is significantly lower, so the time load is reduced.
 Otherwise, the same rules apply as for full-time doctoral students.
 Experience has shown that a significantly larger share of successful doctoral students consists of full-time students; students from the other group often do not complete their studies due to limited time capacity.
 External students sometimes commute to Prague from other countries.
-However, it is necessary to be present at the University of Economics Prague at least once in a quarter, rather more often than not.
+However, it is necessary to be present at the Prague University of Economics and Business at least once in a quarter, rather more often than not.
 During such visits, the student participates in lectures, consultations with the supervisor, exams or colloquia.